 While experiencing burnout, people also tend to have a reduced sense of accomplishment.
 Since poor performance can be a result of emotional or physical exhaustion, that may be warranted, although it isn’t always.

-Impact of burnout on patient care
+Impact of CNA burnout on patient care

 When nurses are burned out, patients can suffer.
-A meta-analysis of 82 studies on burnout identified that burnout negatively impacts quality of care and patient safety, both when self-reported and when correlated to medical records and observer ratings.
+A meta-analysis of 82 studies on burnout identified that burnout negatively impacts quality of care and patient safety.
+It also cited several studies that claim burnout leads to increased absenteeism and turnover.
+Depersonalization, a burnout symptom, has been linked to poor patient satisfaction.

-Cognitive issues associated with burnout, such as attention deficits, can lead to medical errors, which can lead to poor patient outcomes (a 2016 study found that medical errors caused 250,000 deaths annually in the U.S.).
-Depersonalization has been linked to poor patient satisfaction, and the burnout meta-analysis cited several studies that claim burnout leads to increased absenteeism and turnover.
+Cognitive issues associated with burnout, such as attention deficits, can lead to medical errors, which can lead to poor patient outcomes: A 2016 study found that medical errors caused 250,000 deaths annually in the U.S.

 Building resilience as a CNA